-- (i) Rescue financing: Rescue financing is financing that is either or both: - (a) necessary for the survival of a debtor that obtains the financing; - (b) necessary to achieve a more advantageous realisation of the assets of a debtor that obtains the financing, than on a winding-up of that debtor.
+I. Rescue financing is financing that is either or both (i) necessary for the survival of the debtor obtaining the financing; (ii) necessary to achieve a more advantageous realisation of the assets of the debtor obtaining the financing, than on the winding up of that debtor.
+1m

-Under both the scheme of arrangement and judicial management processes, a Singapore court may, on application by the debtor, make an order that any rescue financing obtained by a debtor will:
+Under both the scheme of arrangement and judicial management processes, a Singapore court may, on application by the debtor, make an order that any rescue financing obtained by a debtor will: 2m

-- (a) be treated as part of the costs and expenses of the winding-up if the debtor is later wound up; - (b) enjoy priority over preferential debts if the debtor is later wound up; - (c) be secured by a security interest on property of the debtor not otherwise subject to any security interest, or be secured by a subordinate security interest on property of the debtor that is subject to an existing security interest if the debtor would not have been able to obtain unsecured rescue financing from any other person; or - (d) be secured by a security interest on property subject to an existing security interest, of the same or a higher priority than the existing security interest, if the debtor would not have been able to obtain rescue financing from any other person unless it was secured in such a manner and there is adequate protection for the interests of the existing security interest.
+- a) be treated as part of the costs and expenses of the winding up if the debtor is later wound up; - b) enjoy priority over preferential debts if the debtor is later wound up; - c) be secured by any security interest on property of the debtor not otherwise subject to any security interest, or be secured by a subordinate security interest on property of the debtor that is subject to an existing security interest that the debtor would not have been able to obtain unsecured rescue financing from any other person; - d) be secured by a security interest on property subject to an existing security interest, of the same or a higher priority on the existing security interest, if the debtor would not have been able to obtain rescue financing from any other person unless it was secured in such a manner and there is adequate protection for the interests of the existing security interests.